hardliner66/sol/README.md

 **WARNING: This code transmutes.
 Use at your own risk.**

-I _think_ everything should work fine, but until I'm sure I'm providing a compiler switch to change the iterator from concrete to an opaque one for the following data types (if they have an iterator).
+I _think_ everything should work fine, but if you're unsure, you probably want to avoid stuff related to iter and opaque.

 ## Fixed Dynamic Array
 The name might seem like it contradicts itself,